Saraceni/graph-editor/README.md

 ```

 #### Backend
-For installing the frontend dependencies, first you need to enter the backend folder from the root of the project:
+For installing the backend dependencies, first you need to enter the backend folder from the root of the project:

 ```
 cd backend